RIDE THE IMPULSE

 How can we narrate all of this possible content with our whole beings?

-After accessing the realm of the impulses and after understanding how we can channel the energy into a specific expression, we'll work to build up NARRATIVE FLOWS by exploring movement research, vocal expression, somatic consciousness, the imagination, Plastique sequence flow (From Grotowski's training), visual inputs, localization and the journey of the monologue in the physical and vocal organism, energetic processes and their amplification.
+- We'll then channel the energy into a specific expression by exploring movement research, vocal expression, somatic consciousness, imagination, Plastique sequence flow (From Grotowski's training), visual inputs, localization and the journey of the monologue in the physical and vocal organism, energetic processes and their amplification.

-In this work, the text is a tool to channel and amplify energy, a pretext to handle the physical impulses of the organism and channel his urgency of expression.
+In this work, the text is a tool to channel and amplify energy, a pretext to handle the physical impulses of the organism and channel its urgency of expression.

-This is the impulse through which we can build an energetic process that supports the content of the monologue.
+This is the impulse through which we can build an energetic process that supports the content and form of the monologue.

-By activating this process, the text acquires different meanings and readings and the performer works in a "non-representational" way.
+By activating this process, the text acquires different meanings and readings and the performer works in av non-representational way.

-An open demonstration of our work to a small audience is planned for the last day of the process.
-It is an occasion to gain and channel the energy of the audience and to create a community of artists and interested people, and to establish a dialogue about artistic personalities and practices.
+- An open demonstration of our work to a small audience is planned for the last day of the process as a precious occasion to embody and channel the energy of the audience into the work.
+It is a friendly and fertile possibility for exchange of practices and aesthetics within the Berlin performing community ad within the artists, peers, students of Marcozzi Contemporary Theater.

 THE MONOLOGUES